In a single glance, our eyes work with our brains to tell us the size, shape, color,

 Eyes are also protected by tears, which moisten them and clean out dirt, dust,

 and other irritants that get past the defenses of the eyelashes and eyelids.
 Tears

 With each blink, our eyelids spread a layer of mucus, oil, and tears over the cornea,

-that leads to the nose.
+to the nose.

 To see, the eye has to move.
 Six extraocular muscles surround the eyeball and act

 like the strings on a puppet, moving the eye in different directions.
 The muscles